 Boutique Ad Agency vs Big Ad Agency?

-Medium to large marketing agencies can employ hundreds of people globally, working in small celular teams often assigned to one or two clients a piece.
-Partners and managers can be spread across clients, projects and teams all over the world.
-This is why each of those teams follow strict processes regardless of what account they are working on – they do this to say organized which is totally understandable, as the creative world can be hectic to say the least.
+Medium to large marketing agencies can employ hundreds of people globally, working in small cellular teams often assigned to one or two clients a piece.
+Partners and managers can be spread across clients, projects, and teams all over the world.
+This is why each of those teams follows strict processes regardless of what account they are working on – they do this to say organized which is totally understandable, as the creative world can be hectic, to say the least.

 A boutique agency (like ours) on the other hand employs only a handful of highly talented individuals, who usually all work collaboratively, toward the same goal, usually goals set forth by the client.

 Boutique agencies like Toronto Creatives often employ multidisciplinary talent that can take on a number of different projects for a select variety of clients.
 We believe in multidisciplinary talent, not only because it significantly expands our in-house capabilities; it also provides our creative minds with valuable new insights, when solving a variety of problems across multiple mediums, rather than the same tasks (even creative ones) day-to-day.